apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 in `_$folder$` was considered to be a sign that a directory existed.
 A call to `mkdir(s3n://bucket/a/b)` would create a new marker object `a/b_$folder$` .

-The S3A also has directory markers, but it just appends a / to the directory name, so `mkdir(s3a://bucket/a/b)` would create a new marker object `a/b/` .
+The S3A also has directory markers, but it just appends a "/" to the directory name, so `mkdir(s3a://bucket/a/b)` will create a new marker object `a/b/` .

 When a file is created under a path, the directory marker is deleted.
 And when a file is deleted, if it was the last file in the directory, the marker is recreated.

 And, historically, When a path is listed, if a marker to that path is found, *it has been interpreted as an empty directory.*

+It is that little detail which is the cause of the incompatibility issues.

 ## <a name="problem"></a> Scale issues related to directory markers